BaterdeneOdongerel/kisi-test/README.md

      bundle exec run run_worker

+  - Open different command console and run following commands to start Rails app server.
+     1. bundle install.
+     2. rails s -p 8080.
-  - enter 2 number and send.
+  - Open your browser and visit localhost:8080.

-  - Take look at the other console that runs worker.
+  - Send numbers or other strings and take a look at other console.